fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

     ```

-1. Scroll down to find the `AddTransaction` method in the BankAccount class.
+1. Scroll down to the end of the file and locate the `AddTransaction` method.

-1. To include the delegate as a parameter of the `AddTransaction` method, update the `AddTransaction` method:
+1. To include the `TransactionProcessedCallback` delegate as a parameter of the `AddTransaction` method, update the `AddTransaction` method as follows:

     ```csharp